-Yes, it is hard to get a Capital One Venture card because applicants need a good credit score of 700+ to have decent approval odds.
-The Capital One Venture card also is beyond hard to get for anyone who already has five Capital One credit cards or who has applied for a Capital One card more than once in the past 30 days.
+It is quite hard to get a Capital One Venture card because you need a good credit score of 700 or higher to have decent approval odds.
+The Capital One Venture card also is beyond hard to get for anyone who has applied for a Capital One card more than once in the past 30 days or who already has 5 Capital One credit cards.
 Those things will get you denied.

 That said, if you meet the credit score requirement and have enough income to pay credit card bills, the Capital One Venture card is no harder to get than other elite credit cards for people with good credit.

 The Capital One Venture Rewards Credit Card credit score requirement is 700 or better.
 That means people with good credit or better have a shot at getting approved for the Capital One Venture Card.

 You should note that while your credit score is an important factor, there are plenty of other things that will impact your chances of being approved for the Capital One Venture Card, too.
 Some other key criteria include your income, existing debt load, number of open accounts, recent credit inquiries, employment status and housing status.… read full answer

 If you excel in other areas, you might be able to get approved with a slightly lower credit score in some cases.
 But it’s best to wait to apply until you meet the Capital One Venture credit score requirement.
 You can check your credit score for free on WalletHub.

 Your Capital One Venture approval odds are good if you have a credit score of 700+, which is considered good credit.
 Approval odds for the Capital One Venture will also be influenced by your annual income and existing debts.
 Applicants will need to be 18+ years old with a U.S. mailing address and an SSN, as well.… read full answer

 What You Need for Good Capital One Venture Approval Odds

 Good credit or better